 Qualified Auditor: A natural person or Legal Entity that meets the requirements of Section 8.3.

-Random Value: A value specified by a CA to the Applicant that exhibits at least 112 bits of entropy.
+Random Value: A value generated by the CA and specified by a CA to the Applicant that exhibits at least 112 bits of entropy.

 Registered Domain Name: A Domain Name that has been registered with a Domain Name Registrar.